 Approximately 9 Minutes Reading Time

-- Take time to unwind: 30-60min before bed, switch off mentally stimulating devices and (phones, TVs, laptops etc) and adopt a routine helps you unwind e.g: taking a bath, listening to calming music, meditation or reading.
+- Take time to unwind: take at least 30 minutes before bed, limit your screen time and adopt a routine that helps you unwind e.g: taking a bath, listening to calming music, meditation or reading.

 - Improve your sleeping environment: Keep your bedroom clean, tidy, cool and dark.